-Flag Description t cont.
-Note: If your naming service (NIS+ or DNS) server is an ATM host, you must provide the hostname to IP address resolution for the hosts included in t entries, either by using the IP address in the Hostname field of the t entry, or by adding an entry to the local /etc/hosts file. a Represents an address that may have access to this host.
+Flag Description t6 Represents an IP to ATM address/VCI entry. aarsetup adds these entries to the address cache.
+Any VC indicates an IPv6 PVC.
+An ATM address indicates a statically configured IPv6 SVC.
+The t6 entry is the only way to configure destination hosts for communication over IPv6 a Represents an address that may have access to this host.
 If no a entries appear in the aarconfig file, access to the host is unrestricted.
 Including a entries allows access to be restricted to known hosts.
-As an alternative to listing individual addresses, the ATM address field may contain a prefix, followed by the wildcard \$anymacsel, which matches any 7-byte ESI/Selector combination following the given prefix.
+As an alternative to listing individual addresses, the ATM address field may contain a prefix, followed by the wildcard \$anymacsel , which matches any 7-byte ESI/Selector combination following the given prefix.
 This allows access by any host connected to the switch that is specified by the given prefix.
 Hostname and VCI should not appear; ATM Address is required.
 See TABLE 3-3. m Notifies the system that the entire ATM address, including the network prefix, must be configured manually on this interface.
-If your interface is connected to a switch that does not support ILMI, you must include this option in your /etc/opt/SUNWconn/atm/aarconfig or /etc/opt/SUNWconn/atm/ laneconfig file.
-Note that you may not use the variables \$myaddress, \$prefix, and \$localswitch_server (which use the switch prefix obtained from the switch via ILMI) if ILMI is not running.
+If your interface is connected to a switch that does not support ILMI address registration, you must include this option in your /etc/opt/SUNWconn/atm/aarconfig file.
+Note that you may not use the variables \$myaddress, \$prefix, and \$localswitch_server (which use the switch prefix obtained from the switch via ILMI) if ILMI address registration is disabled.